redawg/containerreports/README.md

 # Initalizing the Report Container
-You will need privledged esclastion on target host the inventory can be by itself or part of the inventory of the targeted machines of the reports.
+You will need privledged escalation on target host the inventory can be by itself or part of the inventory of the targeted machines of the reports.
 Notice I limited the template to run against my Container/report host.
 You can run it with limiting and it will just delegate to the Contianer host:

 ![image](https://user-images.githubusercontent.com/17077661/121974179-b940f400-cd33-11eb-9f91-05c3948031ab.png)